FHDD/FHDD.github.io/_pages/about.md

 ---

-* I am currently a second year (2021-2022) master student in Department of SIGS at **Tsinghua University (THU)**, majoring in Electronic Information.
+* I am currently a second year (2021-2022) master student in Department of SIGS at **Tsinghua University (THU)**, majoring in Biomedical Engineering.
 Research direction is pathological image analysis with deep learning.

 * I went to **Technische Universität München (TUM)** for overseas study in 2019.